Disciplinary Hearings and Advocacy: A Checklist for a Good Plea in Mitigation

 - Evidence of any reparation that has been effected.

-However, a good legal advocate well versed in this area should always be engaged by an RBP in such circumstances or the RBP risks finding him or herself in an invidious position.
+However, a good legal advocate well versed in this area should always be engaged by an RBP in such circumstances lest the RBP risk finding themselves in an invidious position.